How to Beat Imposter Syndrome as a Blogger or Freelance Writer

 Don’t worry, it’s ok.
 You’re not the only one.

-In fact, I’ve had half a dozen Location Rebel members email me this week alone telling me they’re feeling this way.
+In fact, half a dozen Location Rebel members have emailed me this week alone to tell me they’re feeling this way.

-The good news, is it’s pretty easy to overcome as long as you’re willing to embrace your feelings and be willing to push through them.
+The good news is that it’s pretty easy to overcome if you embrace your feelings and push through them.

 This video tells you exactly what you need to do: